-I started the North Bay Nature Journal Club as a way to share my personal passion for observation and learning and as a way to connect with other people in nature.
+The North Bay Nature Journal Club is a way for you to share your passion for sketching, observation, and learning with other people in nature.
 Sonoma and Marin counties in Northern California are full of diverse and rich ecosystems and there are many people interested in connecting with nature.
 On the second Sunday of every month we explore a different location, from sand dunes to mixed oak savanna.
 We use our sketchbooks as a substrate for our interaction with the natural world.
 I’m passionate about facilitating learning in a group and we constantly bounce ideas off each other and otherwise benefit from nature journaling as a group.

 (due to Coronavirus we are taking a break from our normal outings but stay tuned for safe socially distance offerings coming soon)